JoannaKilian/drawQuestion/README.md

 <a href="https://joannakilian.github.io/drawQuestion/">See how it works</a>
 Simple page to testing knowledge about JS.
 You can draw question and see the answer using button "Show me the answer".
 Written with pure JavaScript.
-I create it to describe simple methods in JS on my blog: <a href="https://foundbycode.dev/">My blog</a>
+I create it to describe simple methods in JS on my blog: <a href="https://foundbycode.dev/create-simple-quiz-in-js/">My blog: https://foundbycode.dev/create-simple-quiz-in-js/</a>